JeromeA/LispIdeaPlugin/README.md

 * It knows about completions even in an incomplete SEXP.
 * It can display modern IDE information in real time.
 Showing error messages in the code, or highlighting unused variables requires knowing what changes in the file can invalidate this information.

 A much more advanced plugin for Common Lisp is [SLT](https://github.com/Enerccio/SLT).
-One of the reasons it's more advanced is because it doesn't need to be that smart: it just queries SLIME on demand.
+One of the reasons it's more advanced is because it doesn't need to be that smart: it just queries SWANK on demand.

 ## Limitations